 Interestingly since the launch of the BTC, it’s fast becoming very usual and replacing the regular FIAT currency.
-Currently with the BTC, one can trade, transact, accept and even store the coin in a wallet.
-Series of platform are beginning to accept it as an assured means of payment.
+Currently, with the BTC, one can trade, transact, accept, and even store the coin in a wallet.
+Series of platforms are beginning to accept it as an assured means of payment.
 Bitcoin casinos started emerging then with great speed.
 BTC casinos now have become more popular than traditional casinos and people have started enjoying the BTC online games!

 As many countries are considering legalising the coin the demand is foreseen to rise.

-Unlike the traditional bank accounts which are controlled by financial institutions; BTC is decentralised and not regulated by the federal government of the given country.
+Unlike the traditional bank accounts which are controlled by financial institutions; BTC is decentralized and not regulated by the federal government of the given country.
 These institutions demand some sort of paperwork with a whole lot of their personal information submitted.
-The Bitcoin as a decentralised cryptocurrency does not require such paperwork and hence maintains the privacy of the user.
-All that is needed is a wallet which can be verified with any issued ID.
+Bitcoin as a decentralized cryptocurrency does not require such paperwork and hence maintains the privacy of the user.
+All that is needed is a wallet that can be verified with any issued ID.
 Once that is done every single transaction is carried out in the wallet.

 The Bitcoin Investment

-Bitcoin can be acquired in wallets by mining, purchasing from other holders of the coin, Airdrops, or exchanges like coinbase.
+Bitcoin can be acquired in wallets by mining, purchasing from other holders of the coin, Airdrops, or exchanges like coin base.
 It is more of an investment if it is understood and traded.
 It is however expected to yield profits if there is a rise in its value if alternatively stored in wallets.
 Bitcoins value is dependent on the law of demand and supply.
-If the demand is high (adoption) there is a high tendency the price of the coin increases as well.
+If the demand is high (adoption) there is a high tendency for the price of the coin to increase as well.